Reviving Scotland's 'disappearing' marine life with no-take zones | DW | 13.07.2021

 "We've seen a general increase in biodiversity compared to the areas just next to it," he said.
 "We've got nearly four times the density of king scallops in the NTZ than back in 2010 and they're also much bigger, much older and much more reproductively productive.
 We have also seen a big increase in the number of lobsters."

-Lobsters are now four times more abundant in the no-take zone compared to the areas round.
-Seaweeds, corals and other forms of life have blossomed as well, according to Howard Wood.
+Lobsters are now four times more abundant in the no-take zone compared to the areas around it.
+Seaweeds, corals and other forms of life have blossomed as well, according to Wood.

 The UK now has four no-take zones, and the idea is spreading further afield.
 Wood says COAST has been contacted for advice on setting up such zones from individuals and organizations across the world, including places like Spain and Mauritius.